 Establishing yourself as the go-to provider of quality content, guidance and information in your niche can be a daunting task.
 As someone with content authority, you would be able to create content that reflects your personal style of storytelling and still carry weight with a lot of people.
-The reason for this is simple – there are too many content providers out there with mediocre or shaky histories.
+The reason for this is simple – there are too many content providers out there with mediocre or shaky narratives.

-Relying on either one can be extremely difficult, especially with businesses and actual revenue on the line.
+Relying on either one can be extremely difficult, especially with your business and actual revenue on the line.
 That being said, it’s always a good idea to start building up your reputation as the content authority persona in your field.
 But what does that actually mean in practice and what are some of the most important steps towards achieving content authority?

 What Is Content Authority?

 Before we get into the steps to becoming an authoritative and expert content creator in your industry, let’s take a look at the word itself.
 What does content authority represent?
 In short, content authority is a seal of quality that marks good content and deems it reliable.